Chintuz/ShaadiTestApp/README.md

 # ShaadiTestApp

-- its a test app for shaadi.
+- its a test app for shaadi in kotlin lamguage.

 - It includes api calling that fetch numbers of data configured in Constants You can change and check